The Importance of The Orderly Order

 Thanks.
 I feel better.
 Please refrain from spitting in my food.

-4 responses to “The Importance of The Orderly Order”
+4 thoughts on “The Importance of The Orderly Order”

 1. Why not just dump these glorified order takers and allow diners to use portable electronic devices to order a meal?
 Just think, no more innocuous chatter and faux accents!
 No fumbled recitations of specials.
 Wait, we can’t do that.
 Our kids need someplace to work while they earn their way through school!